readysettech/readyset/docs/src/getting_started.md

 4. **Code Review**

-   Before you can submit your change to the codebase, the code has to reviewed and approved by one other engineer.
+   Before you can submit your change to the codebase, the code has to reviewed and approved by at least one other engineer.
+The list of engineers expected to take action on a CL is called the "attention set"; initially the attention set consists of the assigned reviewers, but if a reviewer responds or the CI fails, the attention set may switch back to the author.
    A reviewer can be added to your CL via the `Change Metadata` in the top left of the Gerrit CL page or the `Reply/Start Review` button in the center.